Retrieval Grids

 Cognitive load theory explains why the grid format helps.
 By organising questions into rows (topics) and columns (difficulty levels), students can manage their working memory more effectively.
 They know where they are in the grid and can see their progress, which reduces extraneous load and focuses effort on the retrieval itself.

-The grid also supports spaced practise.
+The grid also supports spaced practice.
 Teachers design grids that include questions from last lesson, last week, and last month.
 This spacing effect, first identified by Ebbinghaus (1885), means students retrieve knowledge at increasing intervals, which dramatically improves retention.

 |-----------|-----------------|----------------|-----------------|---------------------|